 Plan before you create

 Consider the best way to organize your Shared drives before you create it.
-Shared drives permissions are granted either at the Shared drives level (i.e., members can access the entire Shared drive) or at the file and/or subfolder level (i.e., members can only see that specific file or folder within their Google Drive).
+Shared drives permissions are granted either at the Shared drives level (i.e., members can access the entire Shared drive) or at the file and/or subfolder level (i.e., members can only see a specific file or folder within their Google Drive).
 You may want to create different Shared drives for different groups of people to keep the permissions simple and easy to manage.

 Establish naming conventions